ThanonC/ThanonC/README.md

   - discord / ts3 / WhatsApp bots in Java, Typescript and JavaScript

-  - Websites in Html, JavaScript, typescript, rust and css
+  - Websites in Html, JavaScript, typescript, css and React

   - Minecraft clients / servers / plugins / mods in Java
 </details>